Sara-Farhat/Cardiovascular-Disease-Risk-Prediction-Logistic-Regression/README.md

 ### United States

-Heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups in the United States.
+.Heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups in the United States.

+.
 One person dies every 36 seconds in the United States from cardiovascular disease.

+.
 Heart disease costs the United States about $363 billion each year from 2016 to 2017.
 This includes the cost of health care services, medicines, and lost productivity due to death.

 Therefore, it is important to detect cardiovascular disease as early as possible so that management with counselling and medicine can begin.